Harrison-M/hastac-blog/2013/10/githubandacademia.md

 Hello!
 My name is Harrison Massey, and I'm quite proud to be one of the 2014 HASTAC scholars.
 There's a lot I want to talk about in regards to open access and open-source software, but something that's been on my mind a lot recently has been the use of [GitHub](https://github.com) in academia.
-As the [most-used open source project hosting site in the world][1], GitHub is sure to be a vital component of not only open-source academic software projects, but also for open education initiatives.
-Git's distributed architecture and the relatively simple tools provided by GitHub that make working with Git much simpler than the command line.
+As the [most-used open source project hosting site in the world][1], GitHub is sure to be a vital component for not only open-source academic software projects, but also for open education initiatives.
+Git's distributed architecture and the relatively simple tools provided by GitHub that make working with Git much easier than using the command line.

 However, despite the work GitHub has done at making Git more accessible, there's still a number of conceptual barriers that have to be overcome to use and understand Git:

 ##Decentralization

-Git's decentralized nature is really, really cool.
+Git's decentralized nature makes it an excellent tool for coordinating collaborative editing.
 It 1) keeps collaborators from stepping on each others' toes and 2) the hosting service for the "central" repository collaborators are working on can be changed at a moment's notice.
-However, for people who are more accustomed to working on the same copy of a document at the same time, such as on Google Docs or Wikipedia, the processes of working with the distributed architecture can be jarring.
+However, for people who are more accustomed to working on the same copy of a document at the same time (such as on Google Docs or Wikipedia), the processes of working with the distributed architecture can be jarring.

 The easiest way to think about this process is to consider how you might solicit analog review or annotation of a document.
 You want a friend to edit your paper, so you print off a copy and hand it to them.
 They take the copy, bleed red onto the page to indicate changes, then hand the paper back to you.
 You can then look at those changes, which have not affected your original document file, and decide which changes you want to include in your original.